Alfresco/acs-deployment/README.md

 ### Helm charts release

+New releases are usually made from the default branch.
+When a bugfix release is necessary, the release is made from a branch which follows the release branch
+pattern: `release/v$Major.Minor`.

-Open a PR that will:
+Open a PR against the appropriate branch that will:

 * Update the [versioning table](#versioning)
 * If any updates to the updatecli pipelines is required then make the changes